Saminda-pathirana/Batman-API/README.md

-# Hotcake-Oven-API
+# Batman-API

-**Platform API** RESTful implementation for backend services of Hotcake-Oven.
+**Platform API** RESTful implementation for backend services of Batman-Game.

 API methods return JSON in response to HTTP requests.